elenderg/PAL-1000/instruções de compilação.md

 `append "if the " then the type's name then " is nil, exit. " to the routine's body string.`

-`If the type's target type should be finalized, append "~finalize the " then the type's name then "_'s target. " to the routine's body string.`
+`If the type's target type should be finalized, append "~finalize the " then the type's name then "'s target. " to the routine's body string.`

-`append "unassign the " then the type's name then "._" to the routine's body string.`
+`append "unassign the " then the type's name then "." to the routine's body string.`

 `Slap the routine's routine header on the routine's header string.`